rajjwal/Flicks/README.md

 The following **optional** features are implemented:

 - [X] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [X] User can search for a movie.
 - [X] All images fade in as they are loading.
 - [X] Customize the UI -- Added Star Ratings for the movies